trynova/website/pages/blog/guide-to-nova-gc.md

 // shared.
 We can take over its scoped slot without anyone seeing it. let scoped_object = unsafe { scoped_value.replace_self(agent, object.unbind()) };
 ```

+## The End

+We're at the end, for now.
+But this is a guide and a guide is no good if it
+doesn't get updated.
+So, hopefully more will be added later.
+So long.